-If you’ve ever been wearing glasses as you walked into an air-conditioned building on a hot summer day, you already have a good understanding of part of the Vapor Degreaser process works.
-(For those in colder northern climates, walking outside while wearing glasses on a cold winter day is an even better example)
+If you’ve ever been wearing glasses as you walked into an air-conditioned building on a hot summer day, you already have a good understanding of part of how the Vapor Degreaser process works.
+(For those in colder climates, walking outside while wearing glasses on a cold winter day is an even better example.)

 So, how does a vapor degreaser work?
 A vapor degreaser has two tanks (sumps) of solvent inside.
 One vapor degreasing tank boils the solvent (boil sump) which creates a vapor or mist of the solvent.
 The second sump (ultrasonic sump) is heated but not to the boiling point and is used as the second cleaning stage.
 The vapor degreaser also has bands of cooling coils inside just above the level of the sumps.
 These coils cause the vapor to return to a liquid state and fall back into the sump.
 The effect is like small “clouds” of the solvent are formed between the top of the sumps and the cooling tubes.